Chapter 8 : By Your Command

 "Wow, who got it for you?" he and Sirius both had their eyes fixed on the silver snitch, which had began fluttering it's wings.

-"Someone's got a secret admirer," James smirked, "but beats me.
-How about you, padfoot?"
+"Someone's got a secret admirer," James smirked, "hey Pepper, mind if I join you?"

 Fifteen minutes later, the four of us reached the quidditch pitch.
 Sirius insisted upon accompanying me into the stands while Tavi and James took turns catching the almost invisible snitch.